Rima Hassan: Gaza war

-Gaza Freedom Flotilla incident
+Gaza Freedom Flotilla

-On 1 June 2025, Hassan embarked the British-flagged yacht Madleen, operated by the pro-Palestinian Freedom Flotilla Coalition (FFC), which sailed from Catania, Italy, in an attempt to breach Israel's naval blockade of the Gaza Strip with a symbolic cargo of rice, baby formula and medical equipment.
-On board were another eleven activists, notably Swedish climate campaigner Greta Thunberg and Brazilian Thiago Ávila.
+On 1 June 2025, Hassan embarked on the British-flagged yacht Madleen, operated by the pro-Palestinian Freedom Flotilla Coalition (FFC), which sailed from Catania, Italy, in an attempt to breach Israel's naval blockade of the Gaza Strip with a cargo of rice, baby formula and medical equipment.
+On board were another eleven activists, including Swedish climate campaigner Greta Thunberg and Brazilian Thiago Ávila.
 Passengers described the voyage as non-violent direct political resistance seeking to draw global attention to Gaza's humanitarian crisis and to pressure governments to facilitate aid delivery.

 In the early hours of 9 June 2025, Israeli naval commandos intercepted the Madleen in international waters approximately 185 km off Gaza's coast, deploying drones to encircle the vessel, spraying a white substance onto its deck, jamming communications, and ordering passengers to discard mobile phones before boarding.
 After boarding, the yacht was towed to Ashdod Port, where all twelve activists underwent medical examinations and were detained under Israeli law.
 Four activists, including Thunberg, agreed to voluntary deportation, while eight, among them Hassan and Ávila, refused to sign expulsion papers and remained in custody pending judicial hearings.

 The European Parliament, led by President Roberta Metsola, engaged Israeli authorities to safeguard MEP Hassan.
 Spain summoned the Israeli ambassador in Madrid in protest, and Turkey condemned the interception as a breach of freedom of navigation.
-Human rights organisations such as Adalah argued the seizure in international waters amounted to unlawful detention or piracy.

-After writing "Free Palestine" on a wall, Hassan was placed in solitary confinement, and decided to go on a hunger strike.
+Human rights organisations such as Adalah state that the seizure in international waters amounted to unlawful detention or piracy.
+After writing "Free Palestine" on a wall, Hassan was placed in solitary confinement, and went on a hunger strike.
 She was ultimately expelled on 12 June and deported to Paris.
 The United Nations' special rapporteur Francesca Albanese and other international figures called for further flotilla missions to challenge the blockade and deliver essential aid to Gaza.

-Controversies

-In August 2023, Forbes ranked Hassan among the "40 exceptional women who have marked the year and who have made France shine internationally".
-In January 2024, this nomination was contested by Yonathan Arfi, the president of the Conseil Représentatif des Institutions juives de France ("Representative Council of French Jewish Institutions"; CRIF) who accused her of "justifying the atrocities of 7 October" by Hamas and by the television presenter Arthur who accused her of "lauding terrorism".
-Following this controversy, Forbes canceled the awards ceremony.
-In response, Hassan filed a complaint against Arthur for defamation.

-On 30 April 2024, Hassan was summoned by the police for lauding terrorism due to comments she made on social media in the winter of 2023; she claimed on that occasion that she was "serene" but then denounced "the political pressures aimed at compromising [her] freedom of expression [at] a crucial political moment for the future of the French", referring to the European elections that year.

-In May 2024, Hassan faced controversy for a message she posted on X (formerly Twitter) accusing the CRIF of having dictated to the French Minister of Foreign Affairs, Stéphane Séjourné, a declaration concerning Israel.